LearningOS/os-lectures/lecture21/ref.md

 https://cfsamson.github.io/book-exploring-async-basics/6_epoll_kqueue_iocp.html#readiness-based-event-queues

-**This happens when we want to read data from a socket using epoll/kqueue:**
+**Workflow to read data from a socket using epoll/kqueue**

-1. We create an event queue by calling the syscall `epoll_create` or `kqueue`.
+1. Create an event queue by calling the syscall `epoll_create` or `kqueue`
-2. We ask the OS for a file descriptor representing a network socket.
+2. Ask the OS for a file descriptor representing a network socket
-3. Through another syscall, we register an interest in `Read` events on this socket.
-It's important that we also inform the OS that we'll be expecting to receive a notification when the event is ready in the event queue we created in (1).
+3. Register an interest in `Read` events on this socket
+   - In order to receive a notification when the event is ready in the event queue we created
-4. Next, we call `epoll_wait` or `kevent` to wait for an event.
-This will block (suspend) the thread it's called on.
+4. Call `epoll_wait` or `kevent` to wait for an event
+   - Block (suspend) the thread it's called on
-5. When the event is ready, our thread is unblocked (resumed), and we return from our "wait" call with data about the event that occurred.
+5. When the event is ready, our thread is resumed, and return from our "wait" call with data about the event
-6. We call `read` on the socket we created in 2.
+6. Call `read` on the socket we created

+**Example**

 - [epoll example](http://man7.org/linux/man-pages/man7/epoll.7.html)
 - [Complete example](https://www.suchprogramming.com/epoll-in-3-easy-steps/)